 The device was designed in Autodesk Fusion.
 The case was build from wood, except for the frames of the main control unit and the effects unit, which are 3d printed.

-In its core, it’s the hardware is a midi controller and a midi synthesizer is running on the embedded Raspberry Pi.
+In its core, the hardware is a midi controller and a midi synthesizer is running on the embedded Raspberry Pi.
 A small amplifier, speakers and an included power bank allows playing it everywhere, without wall power.

 The Fidgetone has 4 different modular panels, each with their own PCB.
 The modules communicate to the Raspberry Pi via I²C and some additional GPIO pins.
 To cover the large mount input and output hardware, the drum computer unit uses three I²C GPIO extenders.
 The 8 by 8 switches are connected in a switch matrix in line with the column and row LEDs.